 - 1. Verify the power button.
 The power button is illuminated whenever the computer is on. - 2.
 Check all power connections.
-Remove any power strips and surge protectors to connect the ac power adapter directly to the ac power outlet.

-- 3. Inspect the ac power adapter.
+Remove any power strips and surge protectors to connect the ac power adapter directly to the ac power outlet. - 3.
+Inspect the ac power adapter.
 Check for any physical damage, and ensure that the power cable is firmly attached to the adapter brick and the computer. - 4.
 Verify that the ac power source is working by attaching another device to the outlet. - Problem: My computer does not run on battery power.

+Solution: Check the following items:
-Solution: If the battery runs out of power, attach the ac power adapter to recharge the battery.

-• Problem: The system does not respond, and I cannot turn off the computer.
+- 1. Remove and reinstall the removable battery to ensure that it is properly connected. - 2.
+If the battery runs out of power, attach the ac power adapter to recharge the battery. - 3.
+If the battery is charged but the computer does not run, replace the battery with a new one. - Problem: The system does not respond, and I cannot turn off the computer.

 Solution: Turn off the computer by pressing and holding the power button for four seconds or more.
+If the computer still does not respond, remove the ac power adapter and the battery.